Life Skills programme

 • Sharing the Bible in the light of challenges and issues they face and God’s love for them

-• Workshops on career choices
+• Workshops on university and career choices

 • Inspirational talks by motivational speakers (for example, a young person from their own community who has escaped the cycle of poverty and is studying at university)